AY2425S2-CS2103T-T12-1/tp/docs/UserGuide.md

 A person can have any number of tags (including 0)
 </div>

-- Person names must be unique, alphanumeric, and they can contain spaces, e.g., `Jensen Huang`, `Jeff Bezos`.
 - Phone numbers must have between 3 and 15 digits; they need not be unique.

 #### Examples